Rent to rent is when a tenant rents out a property and then sublets it for a higher rate than they’re paying creating a small profit margin.

 In addition, it is ultimately likely to be against the conditions of a landlord’s buy-to-let mortgage, which means in theory the buy-to-let lender could call in the loan resulting in the forced sale of the landlord’s property.

-Some properties are more appealing to rent to rent tenants than others.
+Some properties are more appealing to rent tenants than others.
 For example, larger properties in metropolitan areas are perfect for subletting to multiple tenants.

 The best way to safeguard from having this happen to your property is to first ensure you have a thorough application and referencing process.
 If they’ve done this before previous landlords should be able to inform you.
 You should also be able to look at their individual employment and income history.